touchlab/KaMPKit/README.md

 [Longer intro to KaMP Kit](docs/WHAT_AND_WHY.md) - Original version of this doc's intro.
 Cut because it was pretty long.

 [Intro to Kotlin Multiplatform](https://vimeo.com/371428809) - General intro to KMP from Oredev in Nov 2019.
 Good overall summary of the platform.

-### ~~Kotlin/Native Concurrency~~ *(this is all old now...)*

-~~Kotlin/Native's state and concurrency model is different than the JVM (which includes Android).
-The goal is "[Saner Concurrency](https://medium.com/@kpgalligan/saner-concurrency-74b0bf8ed446)" In practice, if you're not writing custom concurrency logic, it's pretty simple, *but only if you understand it*.
-You ***must*** learn the basics.~~

-~~[Practical Kotlin Native Concurrency](https://dev.to/touchlab/practical-kotlin-native-concurrency-ac7) - Our recent blog post series.
-This was written for KaMP Kit, but we published these separately because this is very important for developers to understand.~~

-~~[Kotlinconf 2019: Kotlin Native Concurrency Explained](https://www.youtube.com/watch?v=oxQ6e1VeH4M) - Deeper dive talk from Kotlinconf.~~

-~~**We cannot stress this enough.
-If you're going to build anything significant, you need at least a basic understanding of the concurrency model.**~~

-~~We should also point out, the version of coroutines we're using in native is still a preview release.
-We discuss that in the docs linked above, and more detail in [GENERAL_ARCHITECTURE](docs/GENERAL_ARCHITECTURE.md#Kotlinx-Coroutines).~~

 ### "Selling" KMP